bibekjoshi01/ims-template/README.md

 </br>

-# Contributing to NgoWorld 🔐
+# Contributing to Project 🔐

 Remember, Good PR makes you a Good contributor !